 Sydney: (02) 9261 4555

-Yes.
+Most likely.
 Drink driving at any level is considered to be a serious offence.
 The penalties for mid range drink driving are significantly more severe than those for low range drink driving because of the level of alcohol in the offenders system.
-The starting point for a sentencing court in a mid range drink driving matter will always be the recording of a criminal conviction, together with an automatic licence disqualification of 12 months for a first offender or three years for a repeat offender.
+The starting point for a sentencing court in a mid range drink driving matter will always be the recording of a criminal conviction, together with a maximum licence disqualification of 6 months and the interlock program for 12 months for a first offender or 9 months disqualification and the interlock program for 24 months for a repeat offender.

-The consequences of having a criminal conviction recorded can be very serious.
-For example, most employers will conduct a background check on potential employees as part of the standard recruitment process including a police check.
-A police check would reveal if you have a criminal conviction recorded against your name, and the charge for which it was recorded.
+The consequences of having a criminal conviction recorded against you can be very serious.
+For example, many employers will conduct a background check on potential employees as part of the recruitment process including a police check.
+A police check could reveal if you have a criminal conviction recorded against your name, and the offence for which it was recorded.
 This may impact the employer’s decision in whether or not to employ you.